dogeared/okta-ardu-token-example/README.md

 *NOTE:* Watch the [Okta Developer Blog](https://developer.okta.com/blog) for a post on setting up Okta to enroll and enforce MFA and use the OktaArduToken.

-Here's the OktaArduToken side-by-side with the Okta Verify mobile app:
+[Here's](images/oktaardutoken.mp4) the OktaArduToken side-by-side with the Okta Verify mobile app.

-<video src="images/oktaardutoken.mp4" width="960" height="540" controls preload></video>